-d.
-BOEM ignores the Rule's effect on royalty payments to the federal government and the States.
-The Rule endangers billions in royalty payments.
-Opportune Study 24.
-This loss of royalties not only harms federal taxpayers but also undermines Congress's system of mandatory State royalty payments.
+Congress's system of mandatory State royalty payments.
 OSCLA awards coastal states 27 percent of bonus bids, ground rent, and production royalties from OCS oil and gas lease sales and production in adjacent waters.
 43 U.S.C. §1337(g)(2).
 And GOMESA entitles some States-including Plaintiff States-to 37.5 percent of OCS revenues from areas of the Gulf of Mexico.
 See Pub.
 L. 109-432, §105, 120 Stat.
 2922, 3004 (2006) (codified at 43 U.S.C. §1331 note).
 States and localities rely on royalty payments to fund coastal improvement programs and as part of their budget.
-See, e.g., Ex.
-L ¶5-9.
 BOEM had evidence before it of the magnitude of losses to statutorily entitled State royalty payments.
 Opportune Study 24.
-Louisiana alone is projected to lose \$521 million in royalty payments from the Rule.
-Ex.
-K ¶6; see also Ex.
-A ¶¶10-11.
-Mississippi is projected to lose \$178 million in royalty payments from the Rule.
-Ex.
-K ¶6.
+Louisiana alone is projected to lose \$521 million in royalty payments from the Rule over the next decade.
+Mississippi is projected to lose \$178 million in royalty payments from the Rule over the Rule over the next decade.
 Texas is projected to lose \$320 million.

-Id.
-Yet BOEM failed to consider and provide reasons why the losses of these statutorily-mandated royalties were justified by the minimal reduction in risk to Interior's budget.
+172. Yet BOEM failed to consider and provide reasons why the losses of these statutorily-mandated royalties were justified by the minimal reduction in risk to Interior's budget.
 The statutory royalty entitlements Congress has enacted and BOEM's previous concern with the effect of its rules on royalties make clear that this is an important aspect of the problem, so BOEM was required to consider it.
 Chamber of Com., 85 F.4th at 777.
 It did not.